Vicki VerMeer, MSPT

 Katie is dedicated in expanding her knowledge base in the most up to date manual and exercise techniques to increase the effectiveness of her patient's individualized treatment.
 She has taken continuing education courses in Pilates, Orthopedics (neck, shoulder, low back, knee, post-surgical), Women's Health issues (incontinence, pelvic pain, pregnancy and postpartum), and Craniosacral therapy.

-Katie lives with her husband and 2 sons in Ottoman, VA and her 2 Labradors.
+Katie lives with her husband, 3 children and her 2 Labradors in Lancaster, VA.
 She enjoys spending time with friends and family, being outdoors, gardening, and is an avid sports fan.

 Nicole Somers, DPT

-Nicole graduated from Lynchburg College with her Doctorate of Physical Therapy in May of 2017.
-Prior to this she attended UVA where she received her BSEd in Kinesiology.
-Her experiences prior to Carousel PT include studying under orthopedic specialists at the Johns Hopkins Bayview Medical Center in Baltimore, MD, and with the Oncology/Hematology Unit at the University of Virginia Medical Center in Charlottesville, VA.
+Nicole graduated from Lynchburg College with her Doctor of Physical Therapy in May 2017.
+Prior to this she attended UVA, where she received her BSEd in Kinesiology.
+Her experiences prior to Carousel PT include studying under orthopedic specialists at the Johns Hopkins Bayview Medical Center in Baltimore, MD and with the Oncology/Hematology Unit at the University of Virginia Medical Center in Charlottesville, VA.

-Nicole is a native of the Northern Neck and enjoys spending her spare time on the water with her fiancé, family and friends.
+Nicole is a native of the Northern Neck and enjoys spending her spare time on the boat with her husband and 2 children or just spending quality time with family and friends.
+She has two beloved golden retrievers.

 Sarah Wilkins, DPT